-- (w) Absences on leave without pay, which do not count for service, reduce the amount of sick leave credited on 1 January at the following rate: - For each completed calendar month of leave without pay, the credit is reduced by $1/12^{th}$: - Instances of leave without pay of less than 1 calendar month are ignored, except where the aggregate of these absences is equal to or greater than 30 calendar days in the sick leave year.
+- (w) Absences on leave without pay, which do not count for service, reduce the amount of sick leave credited on 1 January at the following rate: - For each completed calendar month of leave without pay, the credit is reduced by $1/12^{th}$;

+• Instances of leave without pay of less than one calendar month are ignored, except where the aggregate of these absences is equal to or greater than 30 calendar days in the sick leave year.
 In such cases the credit is reduced by 1/12th for every 30 calendar days.

-68. RECREATION LEAVE
+74. RECREATION LEAVE

-- (a) A full-time officer accrues recreation leave at the rate of 1 and 2/3 days for standard hours of duty worked in that month.
-Part-time officers accrue recreation leave pro-rata based on their standard hours of duty. - (b) Recreation leave may not be taken in advance of accrual. - (c) Recreation leave will not accrue for any period of leave which does not count for service. - (d) The following categories of officers accrue additional recreation leave: - (i) shift-workers regularly rostered for Sunday and holiday duty forming part of the ordinary hours of attendance per week shall be allowed 7 consecutive days leave (including non-working days) in addition to the period of recreation leave prescribed in subclause (a); - (ii) caretakers in residence are entitled to an additional one days recreation leave for each public holiday for which they are required to remain on residence, subject to a maximum of 5 days leave per annum; - (iii) officers in remote localities (see clause 30); and - (iv) officers entitled to disability leave as specified in clause 31. - (e) Where employment ceases, the officer will be paid the value of any unused recreation leave.
-Payment is calculated at the termination salary and includes AAHL site allowance (as per clause 31) and all allowances that count for superannuation purposes. - (f) Recreation leave is cumulative. - (g) Where an officer has a recreation leave credit equal to or exceeding a credit representing 2 calendar years of service and applies with at least one months notice for leave to reduce the excess credit by a period of up to one quarter of the total leave credit, CSIRO shall grant the application.
+- (a) A full-time officer accrues recreation leave at the rate of one and 2/3 days for standard hours of duty worked in that month.
+Part-time officers accrue recreation leave pro-rata based on their standard hours of duty. - (b) Recreation leave may not be taken in advance of accrual. - (c) Recreation leave will not accrue for any period of leave which does not count for service. - (d) The following categories of officers accrue additional recreation leave: - (i) shift-workers regularly rostered for Sunday and holiday duty forming part of the ordinary hours of attendance per week shall be allowed seven consecutive days leave (including non-working days) in addition to the period of recreation leave prescribed in subclause (a); - (ii) caretakers in residence are entitled to an additional one days recreation leave for each public holiday for which they are required to remain on residence, subject to a maximum of five days leave per annum; - (iii) officers in remote localities (see Clause 31); and - (iv) officers entitled to disability leave (see Clause 32). - (e) Where employment ceases, the officer will be paid the value of any unused recreation leave.
+Payment is calculated on the termination salary and includes the following allowances where applicable: - (i) Enhanced Responsibility Allowance, if it was received for a continuous period of at least 12 months preceding the date of cessation; - (ii) Payment for shift work, restriction duty or overtime where it was received regularly i.e. in 50% or more of the pays received in the 12-month period preceding cessation.
+In this case the average fortnightly payment during that period will be included; and - (iii) First Aid Allowance, Superior Performance Rating (Premium Step) and AAHL Site Allowances. - (f) Recreation leave is cumulative.